pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step8.md

 "id": "ce42e40c56aa47148eb12ed928eacb45"
 ```

-Let’s test how our business logic works.
+Let's test how our business logic works.
 Make a request to get all of the Beacons currently in the system using the session ID we mentioned above.
 You can do this using the following command:

 ```bash
 curl -X GET -H "x-session-id:ce42e40c56aa47148eb12ed928eacb45" http://localhost:8080/api/v1/beacons